 - General questions – how birds fly, breathe, hatch, incubate, the longest wingspan, etc.

 I have also received a number of questions on caged birds – parakeets, parrots, doves, and so on.
-Although not my real expertise, I know enough about keeping birds (I did it myself briefly many years ago) to answer questions, like “why are my lovebirds molting?” how big should a nest box be for doves?” and “how to sex parakeets.”
+Although not my real expertise, I know enough about keeping birds (I did it myself briefly many years ago, although today I am not fond of keeping birds in captivity) to answer questions, like “why are my lovebirds molting?” how big should a nest box be for doves?” and “how to sex parakeets.”
+I try to give the inquirer some other site to go to to get an answer.

 It seems that many people who ask questions about their caged birds know less about birds in general than those who ask about wild birds.
 I guess that bird keepers simply go to a pet shop and bring home a bird and a cage and assume it will need minimal care and just act like a hamster.
 A recent questioner asked why her birds were fighting.
 (In a small cage you just can’t randomly mix a bunch of birds of different species as she did.)
 It’s truly amazing to find that some people who buy a bird at a pet shop have no idea what species it is.
 A person wanted to know how to sex and breed his lovebirds.
 When I asked what species, he sent me a photo of his parakeets!
 And then there is the guy who wanted to use his flock of chickens to hatch parrot eggs.
 (I didn’t ask for details.)